nipy/heudiconv/docs/usage.rst

 Usage
 =====

-``heudiconv`` processes DICOM files and converts the output into user defined paths.
+``heudiconv`` processes DICOM files and structures the output into user defined paths.

 CommandLine Arguments